RyanSonder/leetcode/src/problems/valid_anagram/README.md

 ### Runtime:

-15 ms : Beats 95.45%
+12 ms : Beats 96.44%

 ### Memory:

-16.76 MB : Beats 94.31%
+16.80 MB : Beats 94.31%

 ### Thought Process:

-1. There is a base case where the strings are different length.
-Checking this is O(1) time, so easy to do.
+1. There exists a base case that can be tested in O(1) time.
+If the lengths of s and t do not match, the anagram is invalid.

-2. We store the characters in s into a dict such that {char: occurrences}
+2. Initialize an empty dictionary.

-3. We check the dict, decrementing as we go to indicate traversal.
-If a char not present appears or there are too many copy letters, we know an anagram is invalid.
+3. Iterate through both strings at the same time.
+For each letter, increment if in s, and decrement if in t.

-4. We now check the dict to make sure every value is 0.
-If any value is not 0, then s and t are not anagrams.
+4. Iterate through the dictionary.
+If the strings are anagrams, the values should all have zeroed out.
+If any values are not zeroed out, then return false.

-5. If everything passes these tests, it must be an anagram.
+5. The check passed, return true.